-**Note, Hydrobuilder Inc. will be consulted later to see if developments warrant adaptation of the described listed materials of "parts and pieces" for use in submerged seagrassponic farming or culture.
+**Note, Hydrobuilder Inc., a well-known big box distributor of materials and equipment will be consulted later to see if developments warrant adaptation of the described listed materials of "parts and pieces" for use in submerged seagrassponic farming or culture.
 No doubt, much R&D is needed.
 Calling all botanists and agronomists, as we speak including postgrad students.
 We wish all well.

 Seagrass Technology As We Know It: Intensive Temperate or Outdoors in Tropical Climes.
 Little has been published on so-called: Seagrass Technology, with its great potential to be a dairy fodder source both intensively as well as in less intensive seagrass-fish pond culture, the development of a biosafe lab complex for varieties accelerated for growth, so-called XL varieties, and those GM varieties with "plant pharming" in mind as with hormones (e. g. insulin, hGH, hGRH), food nutraceuticals, enzymes, using secondary alkaloids to check mitotic spindle fibre function in the pollen sac to arrest any pollination during growth, an incubation housing physical plant or building with attached "boiler" room facilities, the incubation designed chambers themselves with trayed rafts and fitted with our proprietary Occu-wells(R) to allow free growth and stable anchoring of tufts of grass from plantlets.